 Before installation, we first need to set up a running LAMP server.
-If you have already running LAMP stack skip this step else use followings commands to setup lamp stack.
+If you have already running the LAMP stack skip this step else use the followings commands to set up the lamp stack.

 sudo dnf install httpd sudo systemctl enable httpd.service sudo systemctl start httpd.service

 sudo dnf install mariadb-server sudo systemctl enable mariadb.service sudo systemctl start mariadb.service /usr/bin/mysql_secure_installation

 sudo dnf install php php-common php-mysqlnd php-xml php-json php-gd php-mbstring sudo systemctl restart httpd

 After successfully configuring lamp server on your system, Let’s download latest ownCloud from its official website.

 Now extract downloaded archive under website document root and setup appropriate permissions on files and directories.

 tar xjf owncloud-10.8.0.tar.bz2 chown -R apache.apache owncloud chmod -R 755 owncloud

 Step 4 – Create MySQL Database and User

 After extracting code, let’s create a MySQL database and user account for configuring ownCloud.
 Use the following set of commands to log in to the MySQL server and create a database and user.